-FIS requires students to bring their own devices to school to enable easy access to online content used to support learning growth across all facets of the curriculum.
+Footprints requires students to bring their own devices to school to enable easy access to online content used to support learning growth across all facets of the curriculum.
 When students bring their own device to school, parents are required to register their child's device (Laptop, Chromebook, or Tablet) with the Parent Liaison Officer in the school office.
 A FIS IT Representative will install a firewall on every device to ensure safety and security for your child while accessing online content.
 The firewall will block Social media, adult websites, and non-educational websites.
 This policy is only applicable for Grade 6 to Grade 12.
+Please see the BYOD Policy V2 for detail.